sugarkube/sugarkube/examples/vars/README.md

 which are passed without any prefix.
 All variable names are upper-cased and have hyphens converted to underscores.

-Here's an example that illustrates the variable merging logic:
+Here's an example that illustrates the variable merging logic for a kapp with an ID of `wordpress`:
 ```
 vars
 |-- local